 Do you like to build things or work with your hands?
 If you enjoy working with wire, plaster, cardboard, and found objects, then this course is for you.
 This course concentrates on developing technical skills as well as artistic appreciation and understanding of successful three-dimensional artwork.
 Studio projects will be linked to the discussion of art historical topics and/or the applications of sculpture in modern societies.
 You will use a variety of methods, including assemblage, carving, and modeling.
 Weekly sketchbook assignments are required in this course.

 A craft is not only beautiful but also useful.
-Traditional global crafts are created by many talented people other than classically trained artists.
-A central component to crafts is working with one’s hands to create a decorative and often functional piece of art.
-This class surveys crafts from around the globe, including macram, clay, fibers, printmaking, paper cutting and sculpture.
-A weekly journal is required for this course.
+Traditional crafts are created throughout the world by many talented people other than classically trained artists.
+A central component to crafts is working with one’s hands to create a decorative and functional works of art.
+This class surveys crafts from around the globe, including macrame, clay, fibers, printmaking, paper cutting and sculpture.